ON THIS PAGE

 Junos OS Architecture Overview

-This topic provides an overview of the Junos OS product and routing process architecture:
+This topic provides an overview of the Junos OS routing process architecture:

 Routing Process Architecture